whartzler/Class_Project/README.md

 Looking at 4 types previosuly owned cars FCV and BEV owners owned the data is also very similar.
 Both FCV and BEV highest prior car owned was the HEV (Hybrid Electric Vehicle).
 ![image](https://user-images.githubusercontent.com/109490755/229382425-33ff53d9-b176-4e98-9b3f-b84da7fd80a8.png)

+### Conclusion
+After reviewing the demographics for both FCV and BEV owners both groups from this dataset are very similar.
+There are no major differences that we identified.

 ## Technologies
 - Importing & Cleaning the Data